(tinctura PORTULACA OLERACEA)

 The volatile oil of P. oleracea contains linalool and 3,7,11,15-tetramethyl-2-hexadecen-1-ol.

 Therapeutic effects of Portulaca oleracea for respiratory diseases were already indicated in ancient Iranian medical books.

 The relaxant effect of this plant has also been observed on smooth muscle tissue.
 The bronchodilatory effect of the boiled extract of Portulaca oleracea in the airway of asthmatic patients was examined.

 The results of the present study showed that Portulaca oleracea has a relatively potent but transient bronchodilatory effect on asthmatic airways.

 Portulaca oleracea has been used throughout history for many different medicinal purposes.

+The novel use of P. oleracea for the treatment of cancer is only one of many.
 This invention is directed to the novel use of P. oleracea for the treatment of cancer.

 More specifically, it is disclosed that P. oleracea has a specific and distinct effect on the inhibition and/or suppression of gastric tumor cell growth in vitro and in vivo.

-An aqueous extract of P. oleracea showed a tumoricidal activity against KATO III (human gastric carcinoma cell line) and COLO 320 HSR cells (human colon adenoma cell line) in a dose-dependent and time-dependent manner, but not against the non-tumorous cell lines, L929 (murine lung connective tissue) and W138 (human lung diploid cell) cells.
+An aqueous extract of P. oleracea showed a tumoricidal activity against KATO III (human gastric carcinoma cell line) and COLO 320 HSR cells (human colon adenoma cell line) in a dose and time-dependent manner, but not against the non-tumorous cell lines, L929 (murine lung connective tissue) and W138 (human lung diploid cell) cells.
 Subcutaneous injection of six week old CD1 nude mice with COLO 320 HSR cells and subsequently.